goschtl/zope/zope.generic/trunk/src/zope/generic/informationprovider/README.txt

 Generic Component
 =================

-The key interface (see zope.generic.keyface) can be used to lookup corresponding information providers.
+The key interface (see zope.generic.face) can be used to lookup corresponding information providers.
 This package offers a way to implement information providers generically.